Shyamsapp/SDMOVIESSTUDIO/README.md

 # SDMOVIESSTUDIO
 sdmoviesstudio
-This apapp is created for Entertainment purpose.
+This app is created for Entertainment purpose only.